PaloAltoNetworks/azure-autoscaling/Version-1-0/README.md

 The deployment guide can be found [HERE](https://github.com/PaloAltoNetworks/azure-autoscaling/tree/master/Version-1-0/Auto_Scaling_VM-Series_Firewalls_on_Azure.pdf)

+**Panorama Config File**
+a sample Panorama configuration file has been included in this GitHub repository

 **Gotchas**
 - Be sure you place the Virtual Router in the Template Stack NOT the template
 - No higher than PAN-OS 8.1.6 for Panorama is recommended